Estate Planning & Probate

 What We Offer

-Most people want to know that when they die, their assets are distributed according to their wishes and their family will be take care of.
+Most people want to know that when they die, their assets are distributed according to their wishes and their family will be taken care of.
 We guide our clients through the process of creating a last will and testament by discussing their objectives, goals, and concerns; their financial and family situation; potential estate tax implications; and other worries in order to create a last will and testament that meets their goals.

 For some clients, there are concerns beyond the distribution of their assets in the event of their death such as planning for potential estate taxes, avoiding probate, or taking care of a loved one with special needs.
 At Lodestone Legal Group, we can provide direction and guidance regarding different types of trusts and help clients determine if a trust is an appropriate tool to address their concerns.